rtsao/csjs/README.md

 [![sauce labs test status][sauce-badge]][sauce-href]

-Of course, you can always use Babel to transpile ES6 template strings and polyfill ES6 symbols, allowing you to use CSJS in any ES5 environment.
+Of course, you can always use Babel to transpile ES6 template strings, allowing you to use CSJS in any ES5 environment.

 ### Framework-agnostic